The Poetry Kit

 The Cartographer / Heswall (Indigo Dreams 2013)

 He has won many awards for his writing and performance including 3 DADAFest awards.
-He is also managing editor of www.poetrykit.org one of the worlds most successful internet sites for poets.
-He has been nominated for a Pushcart Award on 7 occasions, and shortlisted for the Basil Bunting Award in 2013.
+He is also managing editor of www.poetrykit.org one of the world’s most successful internet sites for poets.
 Jim taught Creative Writing at the University of Liverpool and now tours throughout the year giving readings and performances of his work.

-Poems, which must be in English, can be on any subject and presented in any form or style .
+Poems, which must be in English, on the theme or subject of “home” which can be broadly interpreted and presented in any form or style.

 There are no restrictions on content.